 You will want to ensure that your business name, address, and phone number (a.k.a.
 NAP) are present and consistent on each page of your site, with an emphasis on consistent.
 Many businesses include this as a footer, just like this Boston boutique, Olives and Grace:

-Your location should also be included in your homepage title tag and within your website’s content, whether you have a blog or just product descriptions.
+Include your location in your homepage title tag and within your website’s content.
+It doesn't matter whether you have a blog or just product descriptions.
 Including your region in your URL is also a strong signal, but it’s not always practical for a homepage.

-In this case, you should consider having a dedicated landing page for your location that includes your city or state in the URL, as well as an embedded Google map with your business marker.
+In this case, consider having a dedicated landing page for your location.
+Make sure to include your city or state in the URL, as well as an embedded Google map with your business marker.
 If you have multiple locations or a broad service area, you could have a page for each region you serve.
 Alternatively, you could have a page that lists each of your locations, either with an H1 tag or a link to a map.
 Here’s an example from Sweetgreen:

-Once your on-page factors are set, be sure to keep an eye on the Audience > Geo section of Google Analytics to see where your visitors are located, and identify any issues that may be causing confusion or poor targeting.
+Once your on-page factors are set, be sure to keep an eye on the Audience > Geo section of Google Analytics to see the location of your visitors.
+Use analytics to identify any issues that may be causing confusion or poor targeting.

 Google My Business